vivier/phomemo-tools/README.md

   Connected /dev/rfcomm0 to DC:0D:30:90:23:C7 on channel 1
   Press CTRL-C for hangup
 ```
-* send the picture to the printer
+* send the picture to the printer (the python script currently only works with M02 printers):

 ```
   tools/phomemo-filter.py my_picture.png > /dev/rfcomm0